anandshah98/MedQA/README.md

 ***Answer medical queries through a simple LLM chatbot rather than searching the web and piecing it together on your own***

-[Access on the model on Hugging Face spaces](https://huggingface.co/spaces/xpsychted/MedQA-Assistant) - `Response time is 2 mins minimum`
+[Access on the model on Hugging Face spaces](https://huggingface.co/spaces/xpsychted/MedQA-Assistant) - `Response time is 2 mins on average`

 ## How to set up the environment